This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Organic honey production typically cannot take place if the following are found within the buffer zone: high-density housing areas, such as subdivisions; golf courses; garbage dumps or landfill sites; industrial complexes; very busy roads; or commercial non-organic greenhouses/nurseries.
 There may be extenuating circumstances that must be assessed by certification agencies in each case.

-Buffer zones of 3 km may be reduced if natural features restrict bee travel and abundant “compliant forage” is present (7.1.10 a).
+Buffer zones of 3 km may be reduced if natural features restrict bee travel and abundant “compliant forage” is present (Clause 7.1.10 a).
 In this context, “compliant forage” means flowering plants that meet the requirements of the standard even if they are not certified organic.

 Adding a nucleus hive #

-An added nucleus hive (including both a queen and other bees) would be considered a replacement colony and therefore would be required to be produced within the operation or obtained from another established organic apiary (7.1.9).
+An added nucleus hive (including both a queen and other bees) would be considered a replacement colony and therefore would be required to be produced within the operation or obtained from another established organic apiary (Clause 7.1.9).

 Wax for foundation and comb foundation #

 No. Non-organic comb foundation may not be used.
 Organic comb foundation from the operation or from another source is required.
-(7.1.15.3)
+(Clause 7.1.15.3)

 Treated hives #

-The bees in the colonies, that is the hives plus bees that were treated must also complete a transition period (7.1.8.1 in 32.310)
+The bees in the colonies, that is the hives plus bees that were treated must also complete a transition period (Clause 7.1.8.1)

 Non-organic sugar for feeding colony #

-7.1.11.1 a permits the use of non-organic sugar for colony feeding under certain conditions.
+Clause 7.1.11.1 b) permits the use of non-organic sugar for colony feeding under certain conditions.
 Does this exception allow the use of sugar derived from genetically engineered beets?
 (363)

-No. The allowance in 7.1.11.1 a is for non-organic, non-GE sugar to be used as the GE prohibition in 1.4 supersedes.
+No. There are no exceptions to allow the use of GE sugar.
+The allowance in 7.1.11.1 b) is for non-organic, non-GE sugar to be used, as long as the conditions as outlined in that clause are met.

 Organic beeswax #